Knucklebones: Central Asia

 Knucklebones in Central Asian cultures use the astragalus of sheep or goat or the calcaneus of wolves.
 They are known as shagai among Mongolians; chükö among the Kyrgyz people; kajik among the Tuvan people; asyk among the Kazakh people; ashyk among Turkish people; bujulbozi among Tajik people; and gacuha among the Manchu people.
 They are used in games, fortune-telling, and as musical instruments.
 In Central Asian knucklebones, each side of the astragalus has a name (called "horse", "camel", "sheep", "goat", or "cow") and have value in divination as well as dice throwing.
 There are multiple kinds of games played with knucklebones, including catching thrown pieces on the back of the hand, flicking the pieces into each other on the ground like marbles, tossing another object and gathering pieces, and so on.
 It can be played with individual players or teams by both children and adults and are common entertainments in cultural festivals.
 The Mongolian shagai is inscribed in the List of the Intangible Cultural Heritage of Humanity by UNESCO in 2014.

 Middle East

 A variation, played by Israeli school-age children, is known as kugelach or chamesh avanim (חמש אבנים, "five rocks").
-Instead of jacks and a rubber ball, five die-sized metal cubes are used.
+Instead of jacks and a rubber ball, five small metal cubes are used.
 The game cube is tossed in the air rather than bounced.

-In the Middle East, e.g., in Turkey and Iran, there is a similar game called "ye qol do qol".
+In Turkey and Iran, there is a similar game called "ye qol do qol".